Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Also known as sourgrass or wood sorrel, oxalis is recognisable by its clover-like leaves and small yellow or pink flowers.
 It can quickly establish itself in garden beds and lawns.

 Control tips: Hand-pulling oxalis before it flowers is effective and recommended.
 You can also spot-treat with a broadleaf herbicide.
-Additionally, oxalis seeds need light to germinate, so adding a light later of mulch around flowers and plants can prevent the spread of oxalis.
+Additionally, oxalis seeds need light to germinate, so adding a layer of mulch around flowers and plants can prevent the spread of oxalis.

 5. Dandelion (Taraxacum officinale)